-- Teacher Education Graduate Program directors and faculty evaluate the teacher education graduate programs and related programs with respect to state standards and/or professional guidelines and submit a report to the state, the appropriate Specialized Professional Associations (SPA) or to CAEP as required for accreditation review.
+- TEAC oversees two TEU Stakeholder Advisory Council retreats each year at which undergraduate and graduate program assessment data is evaluated and disseminated to all participants and Stakeholder suggestions for program improvement are gathered. - Teacher Education Graduate Program directors and faculty evaluate the teacher education graduate programs and related programs with respect to state standards and/or professional guidelines and submit a report to the state, the appropriate Specialized Professional Associations (SPA) or to CAEP as required for accreditation review.
 Additional details on assessment expectations for graduate programs appear in Section 10. - Graduate Assessment Reports are generated in the program area using program objectives and candidate performance data from Summer/Fall/Spring semesters each year.
-Each Graduate Program which is part of the TEU (see Section 10) will submit their Graduate Assessment Report, including their reflections on the data, to the department chair and the Vice President for Academic Affairs, two weeks following the university-wide Fall assessment day. - For the Master of Education program only: Compilations of Master of Education Core data reported to the TK20 database by faculty during

-- Summer/Fall/Spring semesters will be sent to the chair and M.Ed.
-Program Coordinator prior to the Fall assessment day. - For the Master of Education program only: Program areas providing concentrations in the M.Ed. will also submit a Concentration-area Addendum to the M.Ed.
+Each Graduate Program which is part of the TEU (see Section 10) will submit their Graduate Assessment Report, including their reflections on the data, to the department chair and the Vice President for Academic Affairs, two weeks following the university-wide Fall assessment day. - Compilations of graduate program data reported to the SLL database by faculty during Summer/Fall/Spring semesters will be sent to the chair of TEK (M.Ed. degree), the chair of SPED (M.S. degree) and relevant program coordinators prior to the Fall assessment day. - For the Master of Education program only: Program areas providing active concentrations in the M.Ed. will also submit a Concentrationarea Addendum to the M.Ed.
 Core Assessment Report each year on the same timeline as the M.Ed.
 Core report.
-The program area generates the concentration report in the same action-plan format.
-It illustrates how well candidates have performed on the objectives for the concentration, and faculty reflection on the data for program improvement in the concentration. - TEAC oversees two TEU Stakeholder Advisory Council retreats each year at which program assessment data is evaluated and disseminated to all participants and stakeholder suggestions for program improvement is gathered.
+The program area generates the concentration report using the same Yearly Program Assessment template used across MSU programs.
+It illustrates how well candidates have performed on the objectives for the concentration, and faculty reflection on the data for program improvement in the concentration.